Zero-Knowledge Proof of Distinct Identity: a Standard-compatible Sybil-resistant Pseudonym Extension for C-ITS: Proposed Method

 By using the above method, we can generate any number of Diophantine equations with known solutions.
-The solution $s_1,s_2,s_3,s_4$ is the fixed and unique identity of the creator or prover.
+The solution $\vec{s}$ is the fixed and unique identity of the creator or prover.
 For the verifier, we need to construct a method such that they can believe that the prover has the solution of a Diophantine equation, and the solution is not another equation's solution.
-In other words, they need to verify that the prover has a solution $\vec{s}= (s_1,s_2,s_3,s_4)$ of the following set of equations:
+In other words, they need to verify that the prover has a vector $\vec{s}$ that satisfies the following set of equations:

-We refer to it as the \textbf{distinct identity criterion (DIC)}.
+We refer to the above process as the \textbf{distinct identity criterion (DIC)}.

-Based on the difficulty of solving such an equation, if the prover indeed has the solution, the verifier should believe that the prover is the creator of the equation.

 Notice that, since the pseudonyms have enough entropy, we can let every party generate the $\vec{a}$ via a determined algorithm (e.g. cryptographic hash) on the fly, to get rid of transferring them along with the pseudonyms.
 The only variable that needs to be transferred (and sealed) is the constant term $y$.